Aetopia/ZetaConfig/README.md

+> [!WARNING]
+> This project has been deprecated and abandoned.
+> For a project which offers the same aim of this project as well as functionality see [ZetaLoader](https://github.com/Aetopia/Zetaloader).

 # ZetaPatcher
 A tool to optimize and fix performance issues with Halo Infinite.
 **Note: ZetaPatcher only supports the Steam release of Halo Infinite!**